Greater Portsmouth Regional Airport: History

 The airport opened on June 27, 1957.
 The previous airport was Raven Rock Field, near the Ohio River at 38.715N 83.052W, a grass field with a 2200-foot run.

 Lake Central Airlines served the airport from its opening until it merged into Allegheny Airlines in 1968; Allegheny pulled out in 1971.
 The airport has had no airline service since.
 Tyme Airlines of Columbus provided scheduled service in 1968.
 Cleveland based Wright Airlines served Portsmouth for a short time in the late 1960s.

 Service on the three airlines in the 1960s are as follows.
-Lake Central used DC-3 & Nord 262 aircraft to Cincinnati.
-After merging with Allegheny, the aircraft was upgraded to Convair 580 prop jets that flew to both Cincinnati & Parkersburg, WV.
-Tyme Airlines flew small Piper Aztec equipment to both Columbus & Huntington WV.
-The fourth airline, Wright Airlines, used Beech 18 aircraft and also served the Columbus & Huntington WV airports.
+Lake Central used Douglas DC-3 & Nord 262 aircraft to Cincinnati.
+After merging with Allegheny, the aircraft was upgraded to Convair 580 prop jets that flew to both Cincinnati and Parkersburg, WV.
+Tyme Airlines flew small Piper Aztec equipment to both Columbus and Huntington, WV.
+The fourth airline, Wright Airlines, used Beech 18 aircraft and also served the Columbus and Huntington WV airports.

-Facilities
+Facilities and aircraft

 The airport covers 246 acres (100 ha) at an elevation of 663 feet (202 m).
-Its one runway, 18/36, is 5,001 by 100 feet (1,524 x 30 m) asphalt.
+Its one runway, 18/36, measures 5,001 by 100 feet (1,524 x 30 m) asphalt.

-The airport offers fuel services along with a small snack bar, a restaurant, a couple of hangars, mechanics, and pilot snooze room.
+The airport has a fixed-base operator that offers fuel services along with a small snack bar, a restaurant, a couple of hangars, mechanics, and a pilot snooze room.

-In the year ending August 24, 2011 the airport had 45,830 aircraft operations, average 125 per day: 98% general aviation, 1% air taxi, and 1% military.
-30 aircraft were then based at the airport: 77% single-engine, 13% multi-engine, 7% ultralight, and 3% jet.
+In the year ending July 26, 2023, the airport had 45,625 aircraft operations, an average of 125 per day.
+It was 99% general aviation, <1% air taxi, and <1% military.
+For the same time period, 24 aircraft were based at the airport: 23 single-engine airplanes and 1 helicopter.

+The airport commission is planning to upgrade the airport soon with an AWOS weather system, PAPI lighting, and an extension of the taxiway to the north end of the runway.